-A renal (kidney) scan is a diagnostic procedure that uses nuclear medicine to examine the anatomy and functioning of your kidneys.
-A renal scan is also called a renal scintigraphy, renal imaging, or a renogram.
+A renal scan involves the use of nuclear radioactive material to examine your kidneys and assess their function.
+A renal scan is also known as a renal scintigraphy, nuclear renal imaging, or a renogram.

-During this procedure, a radioactive material, called a radioisotope or radionuclide “tracer,” is injected into your vein.
-The radioisotope releases gamma rays, which a gamma camera or scanner can detect from outside the body.
+During this procedure, a technician injects a radioactive material called a radioisotope into your vein.
+The radioisotope releases gamma rays.
+A gamma camera or scanner can detect gamma rays from outside your body.

-Images from a renal scan can show structural and functional abnormalities, helping doctors to diagnose a kidney problem in its earlier stages—without invasive techniques or surgery.
+Images from a renal scan can show both structural and functional abnormalities.
+This helps doctors diagnose a kidney problem in its earlier stages without invasive techniques or surgery.

-A renal scan identifies problems that are interfering with normal kidney function.
-In healthy individuals, your two kidneys:
+A renal scan identifies problems with kidney function.
+Normally, the two kidneys:

 - remove urea, or liquid waste, from the blood by producing urine